 At the end of 15 years, he would have accumulate a portfolio wealth of $1.1 mil.
 Note that an assumption here is that he would have to build wealth rather wisely.

 He funded nearly $45,000 of his first year $56,000 salary.
 At the end of the 15 years, his wealth funding only increase by $5,000 more.

-At this point, with a safe withdrawal rate of 3% per year, he would have $32,654 per annum or $2,737 per month, which will be able to take care of the necessities in life.
+At this point, with a safe withdrawal rate of 3% per year, he would have generated $32,654 per annum in cash flow or $2,737 per month, which will be able to take care of the necessities in life.

 3% looks conservative, but if you want the amount to conservatively last through a volatile stock market cycle, you would want a lower withdrawal rate.